 Your Stages Power meter's ANT+ ID is listed on the silver sticker affixed to the inside of your left crank.
-Please note this number to verify that your head unit is paired to the correct unit and hasn't picked up a nearby sensor.
+Please note this number to verify that your head unit is paired with the correct unit and hasn't picked up a nearby sensor.
 For left/right power meters, connect to the Left power meter's ANT+ ID.
 If you have paired the right sensor by mistake, please delete it from your saved sensors list.
 Only pair to the right power meter in a right-only power meter configuration.

-For most apps, the power meter can be identified as Stages 01234 (where the numbers represent the 4-5 digit ANT+ ID).
+For Bluetooth connections, the power meter can be identified as Stages 01234 (where the numbers represent the 4-5 digit ANT+ ID).
 Other Bluetooth devices may show up on your device when connecting, so it's important to narrow down that the connected item is the correct power meter sensor (as it can detect any power sensors nearby, trainers with power, etc).

 A zero reset is performed with no weight on the pedal with the left crank pointed straight down.
-If you previously calibrated with weight on the pedal, it will incorrectly set the 'zero' on the power meter and can result in your power numbers looking very low (including all 0s at low power levels).
+If you previously calibrated with weight on the pedal, it will incorrectly set the 'zero' on the power meter and can result in your power numbers looking very low (including 0 W at low power levels).
 If you suspect it may have been done incorrectly, simply re-calibrate and if the number is in the correct range, it should return to giving correct readings.
 The calibration or zero offset value should be 890 +/- 50 points.

 Power in watts is calculated in an equation that includes the force in the crank multiplied by the pedaling speed, so it requires the crank to be turning in addition to force being placed on the crank arm.
-If one of these values is missing, the result is 0w.
-If you spin the crank in the work stand, it does not have enough resistance to provide a power reading and putting force on the crank without riding it (i.e. on the floor while the brakes are applied) also will not provide any power values since the crank is not turning.
+If you spin the crank in the work stand, it does not have enough resistance to provide a power reading, and putting force on the crank without riding it (i.e. on the floor while the brakes are applied) also will not provide any power values since the crank is not turning.

 If your head unit is set to display items like lap average or other non-instantaneous power metrics, power will not be displayed until a ride recording has been started.
-We suggest having one of the following display when testing to see if the power meter is sending data:
+We suggest having one of the following displayed when testing to see if the power meter is sending data: